 - Utilize beneficial nematodes in your yard to cut down on fleas and ticks.

-- Sprinkle diatomaceous earth around your yard to ward off and kill existing fleas and ticks.
+- Sprinkle diatomaceous earth around your yard to ward off and kill existing fleas and ticks, or better yet get chickens or guinea hens for your yard...they love to eat ticks.

 - If you find ticks or fleas on your dog remove them immediately utilizing proper removal tools and dunk them in soapy water.